MicrosoftDocs/bot-docs/articles/dotnet/security.md

 # Secure your bot

+* Configure your bot's endpoint to allow HTTPS only.
+This permits the Bot Framework [Connector](~/dotnet/concepts.md#connector) to access the endpoint while denying access to all other sources.

-This article describes how to secure your bot by using HTTPS and Bot Framework authentication.
+* Enable and configure Bot Framework authentication.

-## Use HTTPS and Bot Framework authentication

-To ensure that your bot's endpoint can only be accessed by the Bot Framework [Connector](~/dotnet/concepts.md#connector), configure your bot's endpoint to use only HTTPS and enable Bot Framework authentication by [registering](~/portal-register-bot.md) your bot to acquire its app Id and password.

 ## Configure authentication for your bot

+ [Register](~/portal-register-bot.md) your bot to acquire its app Id and password.
  After you have registered your bot, specify its app Id and password in your bot's web.config file.

 ```xml
 <appSettings>